cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 We made many other changes: introducing a landing page for all the regulations, extending the logic to identify defined terms with the regulation, and based on user feedback - introducing help text to the application.
-Each one of those represents a significant effort, but here I want to explain some of the larger efforts.
+Each one of those represents a significant effort, but here I wanted to explain some of the larger efforts.
 All our code is open source, so you can see what we've been up to in excruciating detail (and suggest changes).

-Through these set of changes, we've hopefully made it much easier to add the next regulation and also deal with longer regulations.
+Through this set of changes, we've hopefully made it much easier to add the next regulation and also deal with longer regulations.